MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 - **Tenant inventory:** A point-in-time snapshot of all items published in the tenant.
 - **Datasets:** Includes user activity involving datasets (like dataset changes), or related data sources.
 - **Dataset refreshes:** Stores data refresh operations, including details about type (scheduled or on-demand), duration, status, and which user initiated the operation.
-- **Workspace roles:** A point-in-time snapshot workspace role assignments.
+- **Workspace roles:** A point-in-time snapshot workspace role assignment.
 - **User licenses:** A point-in-time snapshot of user licenses.
 While you might be tempted to store the user license in the **Users** dimension table, that approach won't support the analysis of license changes and trends over time.
 - **User group memberships:** A point-in-time snapshot of users (and service principals) assigned to a security group.
 - **Community activities:** Includes community-related facts such as training events.
 For example, you could analyze Power BI user activities compared to training attendance.
 This data could help the Center of Excellence identify potential [champions](powerbi-adoption-roadmap-community-of-practice.md#champions-network).